solana-mobile/mobile-wallet-adapter/spec/spec.md

 #### Description

-Immediately after sending the `HELLO_RSP` message, the wallet endpoint should follow up with a `SESSION_PROPS` message to convey information mandatory to the proper operation of the session, such as the negotiated version.
-This message consists of a JSON payload as described above.This payload is only valid during session establishment; a client receiving this at any other time should discard it and close the session.

-A wallet may only send this payload if the `v=` query parameter is present in the association URI presented by the client (to avoid sending it to a client that does not understand it).
-If the connecting dapp endpoint is using a legacy connection (no `v=` parameter present during association), the wallet should not send the `SESSION_PROPS` message to the client.
-If a client supports legacy connection establishment, failure to receive this session properties message indicates that the connection is a legacy connection.
+If a `v=` query parameter is present in the association URI presented by the dapp endpoint, the wallet endpoint MUST send a `SESSION_PROPS` message to the client immediately after the `HELLO_RSP` message.
+If the connecting dapp endpoint runs software for a legacy version of this standard (i.e. no `v=` parameter present during association), the wallet MUST NOT send the `SESSION_PROPS` message to the client, and must assume that the connection is a legacy connection.
+If the wallet endpoint does not support legacy connections, it should close the connection immediately upon receipt of the `HELLO_REQ` message.

 ## Wallet RPC interface